meteor/guide/content/writing-npm-packages.md

 myPackageLog(); // > "logged from my-package"
 ```

+When choosing a name for your npm package, be sure to follow the [npm guidelines](https://docs.npmjs.com/files/package.json#name).

 <h2 id="including-in-app">Including in your app</h2>

 When you are developing a new npm package for your app, there are a couple methods for including the package in your app: